Kaukab Abu al-Hija: Ayyubid Sultanate

-Kaukab was founded next to a grave attributed to Hussam ad-Din Abu al-Hija, one of Saladin's lieutenants, and is holy to the local Muslims.
+Kaukab was founded next to a grave attributed to Husam al-Din Abu'l-Hayja, one of Saladin's generals, and is holy to the local Muslims.
 It is thus named Kaukab Abu al-Hija to differentiate it from several other Arab villages with the same name.

-The village was one of the "Al-Hija" villages founded by relatives of Emir Hussam al-Din Abu al-Hija.
-Abu al-Hija ("the Daring") was an Iraqi Kurd and commander of the Kurdish forces that took part in Sultan Saladin's conquest of the Crusader Kingdom in the 1180s.
+The village was one of the "Al-Hija" villages founded by relatives of Abu'l-Hayja.
+Abu'l-Hayja was an Iraqi Kurd and commander of the Kurdish forces that took part in Sultan Saladin's conquest of the Crusader Kingdom of Jerusalem in the 1180s.
 He was renowned for his bravery, and commanded the garrison of Acre at the time of the Siege of Acre (1189–1192).

-Abu al-Hija apparently returned to Iraq, but several members of his family remained in the country under orders from Saladin, and these family members settled on spacious tracts of land that they were granted in the Carmel region, in the Lower, Eastern and Western Galilee, and in the Hebron Highlands.
+Abu'l-Hayja apparently returned to Iraq, but several members of his family remained in the country under orders from Saladin, and these family members settled on spacious tracts of land that they were granted in the Carmel region, in the Lower, Eastern and Western Galilee, and in the Hebron Highlands.
 Other al-Hija villages were Hadatha and Sirin in the Lower Galilee, Ruweis in Western Galilee, and Ein Hawd on Mount Carmel.
 By tradition the residents today still claim to be blood relations of al-Hija.

-Emir Hassam returned to Iraq after Saladin's conquest of Jerusalem in 1187, and he apparently died and was buried there.
+Abu'l-Hayja returned to Iraq after Saladin's conquest of Jerusalem in 1187, and he apparently died and was buried there.
 His relatives who stayed behind in Palestine however, very much aware of his fame, declared Kaukab to be his burial place.